eskay993/gamefiles/sp-football-life-2023/README.md

 2. Open Steam, and in the bottom left corner click `Add a Game` and chose `Add a Non-Steam Game`

 3. Click `Browse` and navigate to your desktop and choose the shortcut you created above.
 On Steam Deck, this will be at `/home/deck/Desktop`.
-If the shortcut is not appearing, choose `All Files` from the `Filter` menu at the bottoom.
+If the shortcut is not appearing, choose `All Files` from the `Filter` menu at the bottom.

 4. After selecting the shortcut, click `Add Selected Program` and you should be good to go.